Bolstering Black-Led Organizations

 Key Components of the Initiative

-Three year program for mature community anchors designed to minimize risk and guide organizations through transition by providing leadership development, board recruitment, advanced training and succession planning.
+Three-year program for mature community anchors designed to minimize risk and guide organizations through transition by providing leadership development, board recruitment, advanced training and succession planning.

 Peer networking and learning with access to relevant workshops and speakers available to BLOs in the core four-county service areas, as well as in Marin and Santa Clara Counties.
+Stay tuned for more information about the latest with the network!

 The following leaders and organizations lent their expertise to assess the current state and future needs of Black-led organizations in the Bay Area.